joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

 ```

 For switch statements: Although other cases can be used, primarily the `default` case is used for validation.
 If all other cases are not met, `default` is reached and everything else in the switch statement is ignored.
+An example is gone over in the section "Little More With switch".

 #### Block & Scope
-Blocks describe the area in which a variable exists, whereas scope describes the area in which a variable can act upon.
+Blocks describe the area in which a variable or item exists, whereas scope describes the area in which a variable or item can act upon.

 Example: